-3. The Scope of Licensing
+3 The Scope of Licensing

-The GLA has established a UK wide licensing scheme and created a register for gangmasters operating in agriculture, horticulture and shellfish gathering and associated processing and packaging industries.
+The GLA is required to establish a UK wide licensing scheme and create a register for gangmasters operating in agriculture, horticulture and shellfish gathering and associated processing and packaging industries.

 The statutory functions and powers of the Authority are set out in sections 1 and 8 of the Act and are also prescribed in regulations.
 The duties of the Authority relate to: